 A margarita won't hurt either

 This Chicken Mole On The Grill was delicious.
 Proving once more that adding chocolate to a savory dish is something you should do more often.
-Have you tried my Spicy Chili with Chocolate?
-It’s another great example of savory chocolate.
-What are you doing this Cinco De Mayo?
+Have you tried Spicy Chili with Chocolate?
+It’s another great example of savory chocolate and BBQ meals that can easily be cooked using a gas grill like the Rogue®.
+What are you grilling this Cinco De Mayo?